HB-Sweets/hb-sweets-dubai/categories/healthy-sweets.md

 ## What You’ll Find in the Healthy Sweets Collection

-Our *Healthy Sweets* category spans cookies, cakes, bars, and assorted snack boxes.
-Each product is crafted with:
+Our collection includes cookies, cakes, bars, and mixed snack boxes that reflect our mission at [HB Sweets Dubai](https://hbsweets.ae): to make wellness-oriented indulgence simple and delicious.
+Each item is crafted with:

 - No added refined sugars
 - Minimal, recognizable ingredients
 - Labels showing if it’s plant-based, keto-friendly, vegan, gluten-free, or dairy-free